dart-lang/site-www/src/content/codelabs/dart-cheatsheet.md

 ## Exceptions

 Dart code can throw and catch exceptions.
-In contrast to Java, all of Dart's exceptions are unchecked exceptions.
-Methods don't declare which exceptions they might throw, and you aren't required to catch any exceptions.
+In contrast to Java, all of Dart's exceptions are unchecked.
+Methods don't declare which exceptions they might throw and you aren't required to catch any exceptions.

 Dart provides `Exception` and `Error` types, but you're allowed to throw any non-null object: